berkerdemirel/Expectation-Maximization-Algorithm/README.md

 Main purpose of the algorithm is estimating parameters of probability distribution functions in a data driven manner.

 It consists of two steps as its name suggested.
+### Expectation Step
-## Expectation Step: Finds the probability of the data coming from the distribution with current parameters.
+Finds the probability of the data coming from the distribution with current parameters.

+### Maximization Step
-## Maximization Step: Provides a new estimate of parameters.
+Provides a new estimate of parameters.

 These two steps are going to be repeated until convergence is achieved.
 In this repository, I demonstrate the algorithm in Mixture Gaussians.
 Given a data from Mixture Gaussians of 2, the algorithm is going to estimate priors, means and variances.